Peter Konz

 Peter Konz (born June 9, 1989) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected by the Atlanta Falcons in the second round of the 2012 NFL draft.

-Early years
+Early life

 Konz attended Neenah High School in Neenah, Wisconsin.
 He played on both the offensive line and defensive line for the football team.
 Regarded as a four-star recruit by Rivals.com, Konz was ranked as the No. 30 offensive line prospect in the nation.

 College career

 After being redshirted in 2008, Konz started nine of ten games in 2009.
 Sporting News named him a freshman All-American.
 As a sophomore in 2010, he started 11 of 13 games and was an honorable mention All-Big Ten.

 On December 5, 2011, Konz was named All-American by AFCA.
 Konz is joined as an AFCA All-American by teammates Montee Ball and Kevin Zeitler.
 Konz was also named to the CBS All-American Team joined again by teammate Montee Ball.

 On December 8, 2011, Konz was named Second Team All-American by Yahoo Sports.
 Konz's teammate Kevin Zeitler joined him on the Second Team while Montee Ball was named to the First Team and quarterback Russell Wilson and linebacker Chris Borland were named to the Third Team.